bjj/2x_laser/README.md

 Overview
 ========

-This is an EMC2 configuration for the Buildlog.net 2.x laser cutter.
+This is a LinuxCNC 2.5 configuration for the Buildlog.net 2.x laser cutter.
 It has the following features:

 * X/Y axis for the laser gantry and carriage.
 Configured for MXL belts, 400 step motors and 8x microstepping.
 * U axis for the table.
 Configured for 1/4" 20 TPI threaded rod driven by a 400 step motor, 8x microstepping via a 48:20 belt reduction.
 * Z axis which does not move the table at all but instead activates the laser when Z<0.
 This provides some "instant compatibility" with mill/router CAM.

-There is some minor customization to Axis, the primary EMC2 GUI.
+There is some minor customization to Axis, the primary LinuxCNC GUI.
 Some of the viewing angle buttons have been eliminated and page up/down have been shifted to the U (table) axis.